Gov. Andy Beshear recommends in-person education gets postponed six weeks

 "We are schools opening up for one day, two days, maybe a week, and then shut down.
 And that is something that we can't walk in to expecting, or hoping for," said Beshear.

-One of the biggest issues Beshear says has effected his reccomendation is travel coming in and leaving the state.
+One of the biggest issues Beshear says has effected his recommendation is travel coming in and leaving the state.

 Beshear says people going on vacation has been a cause of increase in COVID-19 case numbers.